libraries-fi/ansible-role-certbot/README.md

     that comes with the Debian package.
 Useful when you want to use the cron in the geerlingguy.certbot role instead.

+    certbot_host_with_certs: host where you want to copy certificates from, e.g. "example.com".

 In addition to this all the variables from the geerlingguy.certbot role are available.